 Chrysler Dodge Ram PHEV program.
-In March, 2010, Electrovaya Inc. announced that it has been chosen by Chrysler Group LLC as the battery supplier for 140 Ram plug-in hybrid electric vehicles in a demonstration program supported by the Department of Energy.
+In March, 2010, Electrovaya Inc. announced that it had been chosen by Chrysler Group LLC as the battery supplier for 140 Ram plug-in hybrid electric vehicles in a demonstration program supported by the Department of Energy.
 The Ram PHEV features a 12kWh lithium ion battery from Electrovaya.
-A total of 140 Ram PHEVs are being built for a demonstration program running for a period of three years at various geographic and climatic locations across the US.
-More than 21 Chrysler Group partners across the U.S., including utility companies, government agencies and universities will independently test the Ram PHEV and provide valuable data for the advancement of the technology.
+A total of 140 Ram PHEVs have been built for a demonstration program running for a period of three years at various geographic and climatic locations across the US.
+More than 15 Chrysler Group partners across the U.S., including utility companies, government agencies and universities are independently testing the Ram PHEV to provide valuable data for the advancement of the technology.
 The DOE-supported programs are an important enabler for key suppliers to understand and test customer acceptance and the capability of PHEV systems in real-world conditions.
-In January, 2011 the Company announced that the Dodge RAM PHEV was being showcased at the Washington DC Auto show, where it was on display for members of the media, politicians and the general public to view.
-Most of the RAM PHEV batteries have been delivered by Electrovaya.
+In January, 2011 the Company announced that the Dodge RAM PHEV was showcased at the Washington DC Auto show, where it was on display for members of the media, politicians and the general public to view.

 In February, 2011, Electrovaya started delivering another PHEV battery pack for a platform for a major North American OEM.
 The system design included Electrovaya's SuperPolymer(R) cells along with an intelligent Battery management system (iBMS(R)) and associated thermal, mechanical and power electrical subsystems.
-In June, 2011 we confirmed that this second platform was with Chrysler for Lithium Ion SuperPolymer® battery systems for 25 Town and Country minivans that will be part of a demonstration fleet of PHEVs that Chrysler Group LLC has developed in partnership with the United States Department of Energy.
+In June, 2011 we confirmed that this second platform was with Chrysler for Lithium Ion SuperPolymer® battery systems for 25 minivans that will be part of a demonstration fleet of PHEVs that Chrysler Group LLC has developed in partnership with the United States Department of Energy.

-In August, 2011 we confirmed Chrysler announced it was presenting 14 of the RAM PHEV vehicles to the City of San Franscisco as part of an evaluation program of the vehicles.
-Chrysler also has now presented RAM PHEV's to Yuma, Arizona, Sacramento, California, Charlotte, Boston, Massachusetts, North Carolina, Albany, New York, Houston, Texas and Auburn Hills, Michigan.
+Chrysler presented the majority of the 140 RAM PHEV's to a variety of fleets and utilities including Yuma, Arizona, Sacramento, California, Charlotte, Boston, Massachusetts, North Carolina, Albany, New York, Houston, Texas and Auburn Hills, Michigan.